Old Borough Cup Preview, Tips, Runners & Trends

 Old Borough Cup Information:

-These are the top three quickest-run Old Borough Cup over the last 20 renewals:
+These are the top three quickest-run Old Borough Cup races over the last 20 renewals:

 Old Borough Cup Past Winners

 Here are the Old Borough Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
 Also detailed is the stall where the horse came from and the total number of runners in the race.
-The trainer of the horse at the time of winning the Old Borough Cup as well as the jockey is also displayed along with the starting price the horse was sent off.
+The horse's trainer and the jockey at the time of winning the Old Borough Cup are also displayed, along with the starting price at which the horse was sent off.

 2023